dancer1325/aws-iam-user-guide/doc_source/id_credentials_temp_enable-regions.md

 To learn how to set AWS STS regional endpoints using an environment variable for AWS SDKs, see [AWS STS Regionalized endpoints](https://docs.aws.amazon.com/sdkref/latest/guide/feature-sts-regionalized-endpoints.html) in the *AWS SDKs and Tools Reference Guide*\.

 For all other language and programming environment combinations, refer to the [documentation for the relevant SDK](https://aws.amazon.com/tools/)\.

-## Regions and endpoints<a name="id_credentials_region-endpoints"></a>

-The following table lists the Regions and their endpoints\.
-It indicates which ones are activated by default and which ones you can activate or deactivate\.

-[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_enable-regions.html)

-¹You must [enable the Region](https://docs.aws.amazon.com/general/latest/gr/rande-manage.html) to use it\.
-This automatically activates AWS STS\.
-You cannot manually activate or deactivate AWS STS in these Regions\.

-²To use AWS in China, you need an account and credentials specific to AWS in China\.

-## AWS CloudTrail and Regional endpoints<a name="sts-regions-cloudtrail"></a>

-Calls to Regional endpoints, such as `us-east-2.amazonaws.com`, are logged in AWS CloudTrail the same as any call to a Regional service\.
-Calls to the global endpoint, `sts.amazonaws.com`, are logged as calls to a global service\.
-For more information, see [Logging IAM and AWS STS API calls with AWS CloudTrail](cloudtrail-integration.md)\.